 The global market for the products of our Seeds and Genomics segment is competitive, and the competition has intensified.
 Both our row crops and our vegetable seed businesses compete with numerous multinational agrichemical and seed marketers globally and with hundreds of smaller companies regionally.
-With the exception of competitors in our Seminis and De Ruiter vegetable seed business, most of our seed competitors are also licensees of our germplasm or biotechnology traits.
+Most of our seed competitors in row crops are also licensees of our germplasm or biotechnology traits and a few of our vegetable seed business competitors have licensed biotech traits for sweet corn or genetic improvements through advanced breeding.
 In certain countries, we also compete with government-owned seed companies.
 Our biotechnology traits compete as a system with other practices, including the application of agricultural chemicals, and traits developed by other companies.
-Our weed- and insect-control systems compete with chemical and seed products produced by other agrichemical and seed marketers.
+Our weed- and insectcontrol systems compete with chemical and seed products produced by other agrichemical and seed marketers.
 Competition for the discovery of new traits based on biotechnology or genomics is likely to come from major global agrichemical companies, smaller biotechnology research companies and institutions, state-funded programs and academic institutions.
 Enabling technologies to enhance biotechnology trait development may also come from academic researchers and biotechnology research companies.
 Competitors using our technology outside of license terms and farmers who save seed from one year to the next (in violation of license or other commercial terms) also affect competitive conditions.